 From these conversations with pizzaiolo, Andrey and his colleagues found that the secret was in finding a perfect balance between the heat that flows into the base of the pizza from the bricks below and the heat that reaches the toppings.

 In Rome, where this study took place, a pizza is normally cooked for about 2 minutes at a blazing temperature of more than 330°C. But even if your commercial steel oven could reach these searing heats, it simply doesn’t produce the same pizza.

 Andrey came up with a mathematical formula that explains what temperature your pizza reaches depending on the oven temperature and the material it is made of.
 His formula demonstrated how the optimal conditions used for baking a pizza in a wood oven simply could not be accomplished in an electric oven with a metallic baking surface.
-The reason is all about conduction.
+The reason: it’s all about conduction.

 At 330°C in a steel oven, your pizza base would burn to a crisp and wouldn’t have an even cook between the base and the toppings.
 In the brick oven, because of the lower conductivity, the heat is more evenly distributed, giving you a crispy base and nicely cooked toppings.

 A bonus trick of the trade is that, when the pizza is almost ready to serve, the pizzaiolo will use their spade to lift the pizza up, so it’s not exposed to the conducted heat – only the radiant heat in the oven.
 This means the toppings get a little extra cooked without burning the base.